lamine2000/projectManagementBot/README.md

 - [ ] Create a testing environment
 - [ ] Write tests
 - [ ] Create a CI/CD pipeline
-- [ ] Create a API to manage the tasks
+- [ ] Create a web API to manage the tasks